-- Set vendor.all.system\server.ready to 1 in frameworks/base/packages/SystemUI/src/com/android/ systemUi/SystemUIApplication.java. - 2.
+- 1. Set vendor.all.system\server.ready to 1 in frameworks/base/packages/SystemUI/src/com/android/systemui/SystemUIApplication.java. - 2.
 Write 1 to /sys/devices/platform/vehicle\rpmsg\m4/register in AP.
-Register the RPMSG client to the Cortex-M4 side - 3.
+Register the RPMSG client to the Cortex-M4 side. - 3.
 Cortex-M4 releases camera/display resource and sends Response of RPMSG client register.
 If the registration status is successful, go to Step 5; otherwise, go to Step 4. - 4.
 AP gets state values VEHICLE GEAR and register ready. - 5.
-Send extcon\set\state\sync to evs\service in AP. vendor.vehicle.register is then set. - $\textbf{6.
-Start} \ \mathtt{boot\completed\core\sh}, \ \textbf{which probes the display/camera modules}.$ i.MX 8QuadMax MEK and i.MX 8QuadXPlus MEK both support single-rearview camera.
+Send extcon set state sync to evs service in AP. vendor.vehicle.register is then set. - 6.
+Start boot completed core sh, which probes the display/camera modules.

+i.MX 8QuadMax MEK and i.MX 8QuadXPlus MEK both support single-rearview camera.
 To start single-rearview camera:

 - 1. Connect the camera as described in i.MX Android Quick Start Guide (AQSUG). - 2.
-Open the Cortex-M4 console.

-Cortex-M4 console on the i.MX 8QuadXPlus MEK board: USB-to-UART port has two consoles.
-One is Cortex-A core console, and the other one is Cortex-M4 console.

-Cortex-M4 console on i.MX 8QuadMax MEK board: RS232 port on the base board.

-3. Input gear 2 on the Cortex-M4 console when the board is powered on and Android Automotive running on Cortex-A core is not fully booted.
+Open the Cortex-M4 console. - Cortex-M4 console on the i.MX 8QuadXPlus MEK board: USB-to-UART port has two consoles.
+One is Cortex-A core console, and the other one is Cortex-M4 console. - Cortex-M4 console on i.MX 8QuadMax MEK board: RS-232 port on the base board. - 3.
+Input gear 2 on the Cortex-M4 console when the board is powered on and Android Automotive running on Cortex-A core is not fully booted.
 The rearview camera will appear on the screen.

 Input gear 4 when Android Automotive is fully booted.
-The Android UI will appear on the screen.
+The Android UI appears on the screen.

-4. Input gear 2 on the Cortex-M4 console after Android system boot is complete.
-The rearview camera will appear on the screen.
+4. Input $gear\ 2$ on the Cortex-M4 console after Android system boot is complete.
+The rearview camera appears on the screen.

 Input gear 4 on the Cortex-M4 console.
-The Android UI will appear on the screen.
+The Android UI appears on the screen.

-'''

-NOTE

-• Inputting gear 2 on the Cortex-M4 console indicates that the Cortex-M4 core gets the reverse signal.

-'''

-- Inputting gear 4 on the Cortex-M4 console indicates that the Cortex-M4 core gets the drive signal.
+- Inputting gear 2 on the Cortex-M4 console indicates that the Cortex-M4 core gets the reverse signal. - Inputting gear 4 on the Cortex-M4 console indicates that the Cortex-M4 core gets the drive signal.